prettier/prettier/README.md

 Run Prettier through the CLI with this script.
 Run it without any arguments to see the options.

 To format a file in-place, use `--write`.
-While this is in beta you should probably commit your code before doing that.
+You may want to consider commiting your code before doing that, just in case.

 ```bash
 prettier [opts] [filename ...]